 So the reason the new covenant is better (Hebrews 8:6) than the old is that the new covenant contains a pledge from God not only to give blessing to those who obey but also to cause the obedience!
 “I will cause you to walk in my statutes and be careful to observe my ordinances.”
 God does not make our salvation sure by separating it from obedience, but by guaranteeing our obedience.

-The eternal security that is so clearly taught in the last phrase of Romans 8:30 ("whom he justified he also glorified") is not based on the fact that obedience is unnecessary for salvation, so that you can feel secure if you don't have it.
-O, no!
-Obedience IS NECESSARY: "He is the source of eternal salvation to all who OBEY him . . .
-Strive for . . . the holiness without which no one will see the Lord" (Hebrews 5:9; 12:14).
-Eternal security is based on the new covenant oath of God that he will cause the obedience which he requires in those whom he has called and justified.
+The eternal security that is so clearly taught in the last phrase of Romans 8:30 (“whom he justified he also glorified”) is not based on the fact that obedience is unnecessary for salvation, so that you can feel secure if you don’t have it.
+Oh, no!
+Obedience is necessary: “He is the source of eternal salvation to all who obey him . . .
+Strive for . . . the holiness without which no one will see the Lord” (Hebrews 5:9; 12:14).
+Eternal security is based on the new covenant oath of God that he will cause the obedience that he requires in those whom he has called and justified.

 If someone — say a Jehovah’s Witness — asks you how you know you are going to heaven when you die (which is the same as how you know all things work together for good), I hope that after this series you will not be content to answer, “I know that I am going to heaven because I prayed one time and asked Jesus to come into my heart.”
 Instead, I hope that we will answer something like this: I know that I am going to heaven because God chose me for his own and predestined me for glory.
 He has born witness of this in my life by calling me effectually out of rebellion and unbelief and by giving me the declaration of acquittal in his Word.
 I am justified — my sin went onto Christ, his righteousness went onto me.